pirateyoho/GATKVariantAnalysisRNASeq/README.md

 * bcftools (v.
 1.19) (*Recommended to install this into a separate conda environment with samtools v.
 1.11 and activate this environment for any scripts in this pipeline using bcftools*)
 * bwa (v.
 0.7.17)
 * tabix (v.
 0.2.6)
-* R packages: maftools, RColorBrewer, ggplot2, dplyr, VennDiagram
+* R packages: maftools, RColorBrewer, ggplot2, dplyr, VennDiagram, queryup
 # Supplementary files
 pon.vcf.gz and its associated index file (.tbi) provided in this repository were generated with scripts 1-13.
 You may use these provided files to skip scripts 1-13 and start directly with script 14 (picardDedup.sh).